maen08/nmap-custom-script/README.md

-# NMAP Custom Script for HTTP Header Vulnerability Scanning
+# NMAP Custom Script for HTTP Headers Scanning

 ## Introduction
 This guide provides a detailed walkthrough on using a custom NMAP script to scan for HTTP header vulnerabilities.
 The script ranks detected vulnerabilities based on custom-defined metrics to aid security assessments.